Tecnativa/docker-haproxy-letsencrypt/README.md

 The proxy will use `www:$PORT` as origin, so run it as:

     docker run -e PORT=8080 --link LC:www yajo/https-proxy

-### When you have a real certificate

-You can put your `key.pem` and `cert.pem` files under `/etc/ssl/private/` in a subimage.
-Your `Dockerfile` will be similar to:

-    FROM yajo/https-proxy
-    MAINTAINER you@example.com
-    ADD cert.pem key.pem /etc/ssl/private/

-You can also supply them with environment variables:

-    docker run -e KEY="$(cat key.pem)" -e CERT="$(cat cert.pem)" --link LC:www yajo/https-proxy

 ### When you want custom error pages